 Well…plenty.
-While some of these amps are great values, others really are the definition of the word ‘cheap’.
-At KGR we do prefer the term ‘cost effective’, but sometimes you have to call things for what they are.
-Some of what you’ll find don’t offer much more than poor quality and lousy tone.
-So, yeah…in these cases ‘cheap’ fits the bill pretty well.
+While some of these amps are great values, others are the definition of the word ‘cheap.’
+We at KGR prefer the term ‘cost-effective,’ but sometimes you have to call things for what they are.
+Some options don’t offer much more than poor quality and lousy tone.
+So yeah, in these cases, ‘cheap’ fits the bill pretty well.

 With so many small amps on the market these days, how are you to know which ones rock and which ones suck?
-That’s our job – so sit back, take a few minutes, and we’ll guide you to the best guitar amps for under $100 that we have come across.
+That’s our job.
+So sit back for a few minutes and we’ll guide you to the best guitar amps for under $100.

 Best For Rock

-Don’t be fooled by its size – the Orange Crush 12 packs a lot of punch, and it’s a great amp that will give you some truly awesome sounds.
-You may think that small amps can’t handle some good ‘ol rock and roll, but you’d be wrong – and Orange is here to prove that to you.
-Orange has had a resurgence in popularity recently, and they have done everything they could to take their classic citrus tone and pack it into this 12w little monster.
+Don’t be fooled by its size.
+The Orange Crush 12 packs a lot of punch and it’s a great amp that will give you some truly awesome sounds.
+You may think that small amps can’t handle some good ole rock and roll, but you’d be wrong – and Orange is here to prove that to you.
+Orange has had a resurgence in popularity recently, and they’ve done everything they could to take their classic citrus tone and pack it into this little 12w monster.

 Best For Metal

-Just the word ‘metal’ conjures up visions of a wall of Dual Rectifiers or classic 5150’s.
-Got a trick-out for you here – the Blackstar Fly3 has a ton of fire under the hood, all in a very portable (and ‘cost effective’) package.
-Yeah, you can melt steel with the right metal amp, and we were pleasantly surprised by how hot the tones dripping out of the Blackstar Mini were.
-If metal is your thing, then this 3-watt beast should be right up your alley.
+The word ‘metal’ conjures up visions of a wall of Dual Rectifiers or classic 5150s.
+Got a trick-out for you here – the Blackstar Fly 3 has a ton of fire under the hood, all in a very portable (and cost-effective) package.
+Yeah, you can melt steel with the right metal amp and we were pleasantly surprised by how hot the tones dripping out of the Blackstar Mini were.
+If metal is your thing, this 3-watt beast should be right up your alley.

-You’d think that clean tones are pretty easy to pull off, but that isn’t always the case – especially when you’re dealing with a solid-state practice amp that hasn’t ever seen a tube in its life.
-With the Acoustasonic 15, Fender has used its reputation as one of the best clean sounding amp manufacturers to give you one mighty fine sounding amp for those times where a little dirt just isn’t in the cards.
-Utilizing some innovative tone circuitry and onboard effects, you’ll find that the Acoustasonic 15 makes getting those pristine clean sounds a pretty easy thing to do.
+You’d think clean tones would be pretty easy to pull off, but that isn’t always the case – especially when dealing with a solid-state practice amp that hasn’t ever seen a tube in its life.
+With the Acoustasonic 15, Fender has used its reputation as one of the best clean-sounding amp manufacturers to give you one mighty fine-sounding amp for those times when a little dirt just isn’t in the cards.
+Utilizing some innovative tone circuitry and onboard effects, you’ll find the Acoustasonic 15 makes getting those pristine clean sounds a pretty easy thing to do.

 - 3-band EQ